sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/scripting/index.md

 Raw set value of elements.

 #### innerHtml(html, selector)
 Use a CSS selector to find the element and set the html to innerHtml.
+Internally it uses ```document.querySelector(selector)``` to find the right element.

 #### innerHtmlById(html, id)

 Use the id to find the element and set the html to innerHtml.
+Internally it uses ```document.getElementById(id)``` to find the right element.

 #### innerText(text, selector)
 Use a CSS selector to find the element and set the text to innerText.
+Internally it uses ```document.querySelector(selector)``` to find the right element.

 #### innerTextById(text, id)
 Use the id to find the element and set the text to innerText.
+Internally it uses ```document.getElementById(id)``` to find the right element.

 #### value(value, selector)
 Use a CSS selector to find the element and set the value to value.
+Internally it uses ```document.querySelector(selector)``` to find the right element.

 #### valueById(value, id)
 Use the id to find the element and set the value to value.
+Internally it uses ```document.getElementById(id)``` to find the right element.

 ### Use Selenium directly
 You can use Selenium directly if you need to use things that are not availible through our commands.